-Featuring work from 90 makers, Woodwalk Gallery is known for its extensive collection of a wide range of works; from wood-wares, jewelry and ceramics to oil paintings, weavings, and encaustics.
+Featuring work from nearly 100 emerging and established artists and makers, Woodwalk Gallery is known for its extensive collection of a wide range of works; from wood-wares, jewelry and ceramics to oil paintings, weavings, and encaustics.
 Woodwalk seeks to be a place that celebrates all things handmade in a variety of art and craft media.

 Today, Joslyn and Matt Villalpando (and their two girls, Josephine and Sylvie) are the new keepers of this magical place.
 Having been married here in 2015, they fell in love with Woodwalk, dreaming of continuing the legacy and evolution of the venue.
 Joslyn has a background in art and art education, most recently serving as the Director of Arts Programming for a charter school network in Chicago.
 She brings a love for making, curating, teaching, and hosting to Woodwalk.
 Matt, who grew up in Door County, has a background in Real Estate and looks forward to adding even more live music and creative gatherings while diving into lots of projects.